 How do VPNs work?

 A VPN is a tool that allows you to access the internet securely wherever you are.
-A VPN works by creating a secure “tunnel” between your computer and your vpn provider, and it protects you in two key ways:
+A VPN works by creating a secure “tunnel” between your device and your VPN provider, and it protects you in two key ways:

 - Concealing your IP address, protecting your identity and location.